diosney/node-netfilter/README.md

 then add its permissions at `/etc/sudoers` file:

-`netfilter ALL= NOPASSWD: /sbin/iptables, /sbin/ip6tables, /sbin/ipset`
+`netfilter ALL=NOPASSWD: /sbin/iptables, /sbin/ip6tables, /sbin/ipset`

 and then execute the commands with `sudo: true`: